 - Any change in vehicle registration information must be reported to Parking Services as soon as practicable.
-The owner of record assumes all liability for parking violations.

 - Vehicles shall not park in any university parking area while undergoing major repairs.
 All vehicles must be operable and in good running condition when parked on campus.

 - Whenever a car is parked improperly because of mechanical failure, the owner or driver must notify University Police by calling 406-994-2121 as soon as practicable.

 - Vehicles may not be left on campus over summer and winter breaks without the approval of Parking Services.
 Parking Services may designate parking areas where vehicles can be stored over breaks.
 Vehicles left in parking lots other than those designated are subject to tow at owner’s expense.

 - Parking Services may impose parking limitations as needed (e.g. temporary lot closures due to events, maintenance, etc.)

 - Vehicles may only occupy a specific timed/metered parking area once per two-hour period.
 Moving a vehicle to a different parking space within the same 30-minute area within a two-hour period is strictly prohibited.

 - Any accident involving a vehicle on university property must be reported to University Police by calling 406-994-2121 as soon as practicable.

 - The purchase of long term parking permits for privately owned vehicles and payment of parking citations shall not be paid from institutional funds.
 Payments may be made by cash, personal check, personal credit card, Cat Card or by payroll deduction.

 - Trailers, campers, RVs and oversized vehicles are not allowed on campus without prior approval of Parking Services.
 Overnight camping is prohibited.
 Exceptions are noted below in Sections VII and XI.